Rugal/rugal.github.com/_posts/2015/2015-01-16-X11-forward-Xorg-is-CS-based.md

     echo $DISPLAY

-~~Nice, now you get the display address, just fill it in that blank and reconnect.~~

 But I don't know why I could only set this address as `localhost:0.0` to make it work!
 Anyone could give some assistance?